Andrew-J-Larson-Alt/Tor-Browser-Protocol/README.md

 # tor-browser-protocol
-Allows you to open a link from one browser in the Tor Browser.
+Allows you to open a link from normal browsers in the Tor Browser.

 Instead of using https or http to open a link, using tor-browser will open the link in the Tor Browser from whatever browser you are currently in.